enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 <!-- TOC -->

 ## Purpose of this document
-This document's purpose is to provide a little guidance to submitting curations to the ELIXIR Clearinghouse, to make it easier for people to submit data to it.
+This document's purpose is to provide additional information about the ELIXIR Clearinghouse, to make it easier for ENA (and non-ENA) users to submit data to it.
 <br>
 <br>
 It is a supplement to the API document [here](https://docs.google.com/document/d/1y1a4xQwCddntDkmY3qq1XvxtMUZAtW0h3RhEMo3Gtho/edit#heading=h.1ksv4uv), which contains more technical information regarding usage of the Clearinghouse API, so please ensure you read both before starting.
 The API document is the source of truth and will be more frequently updated than this one.